Arina915/Thursday_28313_Hope_Arina-Airlines-Dynamic-Pricing_db/Phase One.md

 #### **Complete Database Integration**

-Everything runs inside Oracle—no external tools or manual processes needed.
+Everything runs inside Oracle no external tools or manual processes needed.
 This reduces costs and increases reliability for small regional airlines.

 #### **Actionable Business Intelligence**

-The system doesn't just report data—it triggers actions (price changes) and provides insights for strategic decisions about routes, scheduling, and capacity.
+The system doesn't just report data it triggers actions (price changes) and provides insights for strategic decisions about routes, scheduling, and capacity.

 The Arina Airlines Dynamic Pricing and No-Show Prediction System creates a smart, automated revenue management assistant that helps small airlines compete effectively, optimize every flight, and make data-driven decisions that directly impact profitability.